Amelia Chan

 Building a Sandcastle

-I normally have the memory of a goldfish.
-My brain cells are probably not even designed to retain memory, but this sandcastle vignette has been forever etched in my mind as what I believe to be the essence of so many things.
-Work, play, fun.
-Partnership, friendship, collaboration, companionship, how to teach.
-Presence.
-That scene serves as a reminder to myself when I get overwhelmed by the clutter of complication.
+I normally have the memory of a goldfish; my brain is practically designed to let things slip away.
+Yet this vignette has remained forever etched in my mind as the absolute essence of work, play, partnership, and teaching.
+It is the definition of presence.
+That scene serves as my anchor whenever I get overwhelmed by the clutter and complication of adult life.

-While no one taught Camillo how to improve his sandcastle-building skills, my point is that I believe how he and his playmate built the sandcastle that day can be the guiding spirit for how we teach, learn, and work.
-Studying music while cultivating a love for it (and a love for learning itself), can be fun and serious at the same time.
-Serious is not just furrowed brows and grind.
+No one taught Camillo or his playmate how to improve their sandcastle-building skills that day, but the spirit of their collaboration can guide how we teach, learn, and create.
+Cultivating a love for music—and a love for learning itself—requires us to embrace the reality that serious isn't just furrowed brows and a daily grind, and fun isn't just mindless amusement.
 Serious can be fun, and fun can be serious.
-Work is play and play is work.
+True work is play, and true play is work.